nibekasov/recSysSA/design.md

 #### 4.6.
 Risks

 - Description of risks and uncertainties that are worth foreseeing `Data Scientist`
+- Model risk
+- Effect on other parts of business
+- Data quality issues
+- No effect on business metrics
+- Infrastructure risk e.g need to give more operation memory for service

 > ### Materials for further diving into the topic
 > - [AWS's ML System Design Doc [EN] template](https://github.com/eugeneyan/ml-design-docs) and [article](https://eugeneyan.com/writing/ml-design-docs/) explaining each section